 The Malaysian Government has imposed a state-wide Conditional Movement Control Order (CMCO) in Sabah, Malaysia beginning 13 October 2020 together with Kuala Lumpur, Selangor and Putrajaya.
 Read more about it here.

-At present, all foreigners are still currently restricted from entering Malaysia, whilst the interstate travel ban has been lifted.
+At present, all foreigners are still currently restricted from entering Malaysia

 With the CMCO in place, places of interest in Sabah are starting to reopen their doors back to the public.
 Some remain closed for the time being.